check for updates

 We will honor a stay at home order and we will not hold camp In Person.

-– someone in the camp community that week tests positive for COVID?
+– someone in the camp community tests positive for COVID?

 According to our Health Dept. contact IT DEPENDS on the exact circumstances and what we are to do if this happens is CONTACT THEM (they have a 24/7 COVID line) and they will advise us.
 We will not NECESSARILY have to close camp.
 If the person has had DIRECT contact with campers, we probably WILL have to close camp.
 If it’s more indirect. . . like someone’s parent or sibling (who is not at camp but is at home), then camp might be able to continue.

 – if we have to cancel In Person camp, what happens?

-We have been offering “Hands On Virtual” workshops on Zoom all Summer and Fall and Winter in 2020-2021 and have some excellent experience to bring to zoom camp at this point.
+We have offered lots of “Hands On Virtual” workshops on Zoom since summer 2020 and have some excellent experience to bring to zoom camp at this point.
 We will bring everything we’ve got to a pivot if it becomes necessary: Our talented big hearted staff, our very best ideas, some cool guest artists, a stellar attitude, brilliant creativity, & love and enthusiasm that will travel all the way to your home!